 at the health food store.
 Smell it.
 The nose knows: smell to tell if it is

 fresh.
 If it smells sour, acrid, bitter, or just plain funny, don't buy.

 SPROUTED BEANS, SPROUTED LENTILS (complete protein, all vitamins and minerals, fiber) Eat

 raw and often.
 The best food at the salad bar.
 Probably the most

 complete food you'll find.
 Low calorie and cheap to grow at home.
 If

-I had only one food to recommend, it would be sprouts.
+I had only one (cheap) "superfood" to recommend, it would be sprouts.
 Here are some hints to help grow your sprouts easily.